TommyKaneko/Sketchup-API-C-Wrapper/README.md

 2. Build
 3. Run

-Alternativly you can use the [Google Test Adapter extension](https://marketplace.visualstudio.com/items?itemName=ChristianSoltenborn.GoogleTestAdapter) which provides  overview of the tests from the UI.
-Makes it easy to run induvidual tests.
+Alternatively you can use the [Google Test Adapter extension](https://marketplace.visualstudio.com/items?itemName=ChristianSoltenborn.GoogleTestAdapter) which provides  overview of the tests from the UI.
+Makes it easy to run individual tests.

 #### Xcode
 *Coming soon.*